-WASHINGTON—President Barack Obama and First Lady Michelle, with daughters Malia and Sasha host their fourth Passover seder at the White House on Friday and I confirmed Tuesday morning that the Maxwell House Haggadah will again be used.
+WASHINGTON – President Barack Obama and first lady Michelle host their fourth Passover seder at the White House on Friday, and I confirmed Tuesday that the Maxwell House Haggadah will again be used.

-The first night of Passover is Friday and seders everywhere will use a Haggadah–a book outlining the order of the elements of the seder.
-Haggadah’s can be long or short, classic or customized, traditional or modern, relate to current events or not, have a lot or a little Hebrew.
+The first night of Passover is Friday and seders everywhere will use a Haggadah – a book outlining the order of the elements of the seder.
+Haggadahs can be long or short, traditional or modern, relate to current events or not, have a lot or a little Hebrew.